 For cancer patients, paying attention to diet and nutrition is also crucial.
 While emphasizing a vegetarian diet rich in fruits, vegetables, and whole grains can support overall health, some may find that they develop sensitivities or allergies to specific foods during their treatment.
 Common allergens include nuts, soy, and dairy products.
 It's important to monitor dietary reactions closely and consult with a healthcare provider to manage any adverse food reactions.

-To sum up, understanding and managing allergic reactions in cancer patients require a comprehensive approach.
+To sum up, understanding and managing allergic reactions in cancer patients requires a comprehensive approach.
 Awareness of potential triggers, close monitoring of symptoms, and effective communication with healthcare providers can help mitigate these reactions.
 Remember, each individual's situation is unique, and what works for one may not work for another.

 Dealing with cancer is challenging enough without the added burden of allergic reactions.
 By gaining insight into how cancer and its treatment can influence the immune system and potential allergen exposure, patients and caregivers can be better prepared to face these challenges head-on.